ehabkost/habkost.net/habkost-net/pages/draft-cpuid.markdown

 ## Caveats

-### libvirt API is not QEMU-specific nor KVM-specific
+### The libvirt API is not QEMU-specific nor KVM-specific

 libvirt tries very hard to be a generic API for virtualization, which means the semantics of CPU models and features often won't match QEMU's behavior exactly.
+Some of the differences are described below.

 ### libvirt's own CPU model definitions